5 Key Responsibilities Every Landlord Should Know

 Retain Landlord Insurance

-Almost all lenders need proof of insurance before they provide a loan.
+Almost all lenders need proof of insurance before they provide a loan (can be in the form of an insurance binder).
 Landlord insurance covers the property and your liability if tenants or guests are injured, but it doesn’t cover your tenants’ stuff.
 To protect their belongings, they’ll need a renters policy.

 Yes, you repair the property as problems arise, but you should also schedule routine maintenance.
 Before major work, check your local building laws.
 A well-kept rental unit shows the tenant how much you care and allows you to attract future renters too.